 Following World War II, a massive building program was begun to reconstruct many of the bombed areas of Britain.
 The first frame system was introduced by SGB, in 1944, and a year later its use was adopted for rebuilding projects throughout the nation, allowing the company to become the successful construction company it is today.

-Nowadays we have strict working regulations that continue to shape how the scaffolding industry operates and ensure that safety is paramount.
-Here at Spar Steel Scaffolding, we are proud to be a world safety standard and regulatory authority qualified, approved, and certified scaffolding manufacturer and service provider in UAE, Saudi Arabia, the Middle East, and other MENA countries.
+Nowadays we have strict working regulations that continue to shape how the scaffold industry operates and ensure that safety is paramount.
+Here at SPAR Steel Scaffold, we are proud to be a world safety standard and regulatory authority qualified, approved, and certified scaffolding manufacturer and service provider in UAE, Saudi Arabia, the Middle East, and other MENA countries.

 Types, Uses, and Importance of Specific Scaffolding